taearls/space_clones/README.md

 # space_clones

 Original browser game inspired largely by the classic arcade game Space Invaders.
+Control a ship as you fight a brigade of alien ships.

+## TECH USED

+-- To make this game, I used HTML, CSS, Javascript, jQuery, along with audio and images borrowed from opengameart.org.

+## PROBLEM I OVERCAME

+-- The biggest issue I had by far was implementing a 2 Player mode.
+Setting up the basic logic wasn't terribly hard once I already had the logic written for 1 Player, but there were a lot of bugs that came out of it that I didn't expect.
+It took me quite a while to isolate the problems in my code and correct them.

-USER STORY MVP:
+## USER STORY

 -- This will be a two player game, so first the user will be presented with a title screen displaying a high score at the top, with the option to play in a 1 player mode or 2 player mode.
 The 2 player mode will have the two players taking turns.